malin-nilsson/FeedingAnimals/README.md

 # Feeding Animals
 React "zoo" where users can get info about the animals, feed them and get a notification when they're hungry.
-Created with React, TypeScript and Sass.
+School assignment created with React, TypeScript, Sass and Axios, using React Context API and React Router.

 ## Installation
 1. Clone the repo\